thomaslenaour/ytrack/subjects/tracks-count/README.md

 ### Instructions

-Select the name of the `playlists` and count the number of tracks which are in this playlist with alias `NumberOfTracks`.
+Select the `Name` of the `genres` and count the number of tracks which are associated with this genre with alias `NumberOfTracks`.

 ### Notions